kubeshop/testkube/docs/ci-cd-github-actions.md

 # Configuring your GH actions for the access to GKE

-To get set up access to a GKE from GH actions please visit official documentation fomr GH: https://docs.github.com/en/actions/deployment/deploying-to-google-kubernetes-engine
+To get set up access to a GKE from GH actions please visit official documentation from GH: https://docs.github.com/en/actions/deployment/deploying-to-google-kubernetes-engine

 1. Create SA (service account)
 2. Save it into GH's secrets of the repository